Web

 #PrayForSyria responses on Twitter have been pouring in.

-Although SOHR is cited frequently as source for ongoing coverage in Syria, an investigation by RT found it arduous connecting with its founder, Abdel Rahman, who explained that his reluctance to meet was because people were trying to kill him.
+Although SOHR is cited frequently as a source for ongoing coverage in Syria, an investigation by RT found it arduous connecting with its founder, Abdel Rahman, who explained that his reluctance to meet was because people were trying to kill him.

 While both the New York Times and the Guardian cited SOHR on this latest story, RT referred to the site as “a shady and unsourced media organization.”